Deltares/hydromt_sfincs/docs/user_guide/sfincs_model_setup.rst

    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_dep`
      - This component interpolates topobathy (depfile) data to the model grid.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_mask_active`
-     - This component generates a mask (mskfile) defining which part of the model grid is active.
+     - This component generates a mask (mskfile) defining which part of the model grid is active based on elevation criteria and/or polygons.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_mask_bounds`
-     - This component adds boundary cells in the model mask (mskfile).
+     - This component adds boundary cells in the model mask (mskfile) based on elevation criteria and/or polygons.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_river_outflow`
-     - This component adds open boundary cells (mask=3) where a river flows out of the model domain.
+     - This component adds boundary cells in the model mask (mskfile) where a river flows out of the model domain.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_manning_roughness`
-     - This component adds a manning roughness map (manningfile) to the model grid from gridded manning data or a combinataion of gridded land-use/land-cover map and manning roughness mapping table.
+     - This component adds a Manning roughness map (manningfile) to the model grid based on gridded Manning roughness data or a combinataion of gridded land-use/land-cover map and a Manning roughness mapping table.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_constant_infiltration`
      - This component adds a spatially varying constant infiltration rate map (qinffile) to the model grid.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_cn_infiltration`
      - This component adds a potential maximum soil moisture retention map (scsfile) to the model grid based on a gridded curve number map.
    * - :py:func:`~hydromt_sfincs.SfincsModel.setup_subgrid`
-     - This component generates subgrid tables (sbgfile) for the model grid based on a list of elevation and Manning's roughness datasets
+     - This component generates subgrid tables (sbgfile) for the model grid based on a list of elevation and Manning roughness datasets

 Geoms setup methods
 -------------------